digi-ron/AU-Falcon-SPUD-Project/Engine/SparkPlugs/SparkPlugs.md

 ---
-description: general information and replacement instructions for the sprak plugs for the 1999-2002 Ford Falcon AU
+description: general information and replacement instructions for the spark plugs for the 1999-2002 Ford Falcon AU
 ---

 # Sparkplugs